-Although popular culture tends to equate mania with happiness and depression with sadness this isn't really the best way to think about what is happening in bipolar disorder.
-Bipolar Disorder involves not so much a swing between happy and sad states, as it does a swing between high and low energy states.
-When in a high-energy state, people appear happy because they are motivated and excitable, whereas in a low energy state, people feel sad, and lack motivation and enthusiasm.
-As the energy level of a manic episode increases, the early happy mood tends to degenerate into a more agitated and psychotic state which may be experienced more as terrifying than happy, but which is nevertheless very energizing.
-Similarly, as a depressive mood state increases, people may go from merely feeling badly about themselves to literally not being able to leave their bed.
-Thus, the happy and sad moods that are thought to characterize mania and depression respectively are results of different energy states and not necessarily primary features of the disorder.
+Bipolar Disorder involves a swing between high and low energy states.
+When in a high-energy state, people appear happy because they are motivated and excitable.
+In a low energy state, people feel sad, and lack motivation and enthusiasm.
+As the energy level of a manic episode increases, the early happy mood tends to change into a more agitated and psychotic state.
+The person may feel more terrified than happy, but still has a high energy level.
+As a depressive mood state increases, people may go from just feeling badly about themselves to actually not being able to leave their bed.
+Therefore, the happy and sad moods that are thought to make up mania and depression are results of different energy states.
+They are not necessarily primary features of the disorder.

-The high and low energy states characteristic of bipolar disordered moods are often thought of as places that exist upon a continuum of energy levels.
+These high and low energy states are often thought of as places that exist upon a scale of energy levels.
 Manic moods are characterized by high energy states, while depressive moods are characterized by low energy states.
-As bipolar moods shift from depressed to manic and back to depressed again, part of what is happening, according to this way of seeing things, is that there is a smooth shifting of the bipolar person's energy state moving up and down the energy continuum.
-Each end of this energy continuum can be considered to be a pole, or end point (in the same way that the North and South Poles are the end points of the earth), hence the origin of the term "Bipolar" (meaning, involving movement between two poles).
+Bipolar moods may shift from depressed to manic and back to depressed again.
+When looking at this on the energy level scale, there is a smooth shifting of the person's energy state moving up and down the energy scale.
+Each end of this energy scale can be considered to be a pole, or end point (in the same way that the North and South Poles are the end points of the earth).
+This is where the term "Bipolar" came from as it means involving movement between two poles.

 Mania and Manic Episodes

-Because high-energy manic states exist on a continuum, it is possible for someone to be a little manic or very manic.
+Because high-energy manic states exist on a scale, it is possible for someone to be a little manic or very manic.
 People who are very manic are said to be experiencing a manic episode.
-People who are only a little manic are said to be experiencing a Hypomanic Episode.
-The term 'hypo' means "under", so the term "hypomanic" translates to "less than fully manic".
+People who are only a little manic are said to be experiencing a hypomanic episode.
+The term 'hypo' means "under", so the term "hypomanic" means "less than fully manic."

-There are defined criteria (in the DSM) that must be met in order to say that someone is experiencing a full manic episode.
-For example, manic episodes must be present for at least one week's duration before they can be diagnosed (although they may last far longer than that).
-Up to several months duration are possible.
+There are defined criteria (in the Diagnostic and Statistical Manual (DSM)) that must be met to say that someone is experiencing a full manic episode.
+For example, manic episodes must be present for at least one week long before they can be diagnosed.
+Manic episodes lasting up to several months are possible.

-- subjective sensation of racing thoughts (often called a "flight of ideas")
+- the person feels a sensation of racing thoughts (often called a "flight of ideas")

-- an increase in goal-directed activity (purposeful behavior), or physical agitation
+- an increase in goal-directed activities (purposeful behavior that happens either socially, at work or school, or sexually), or physical agitation

 Manic episodes typically do not come on all at once.
-Rather, there is a progression of manic symptoms that occurs over a period of time.
-During an early manic phase of a bipolar condition, a person may become highly energetic, have a million ideas, become very talkative, stay up all night, feel sexually and generally potent, and become very productive.
-As the manic episode progresses and gains in strength, manic individuals tend to lose their inhibitions and whatever judgment they might normally have, and pursue one or more ill-advised and risky, but immediately pleasurable courses of behavior.
-Severely manic people may become sexually promiscuous, for instance, leading their becoming pregnant (or impregnating someone else) or becoming infected with a sexually transmitted disease.
-They may spend impulsively on shopping, travel, gambling, or drugs, causing massive credit card debts, and leaving a trail of bounced checks and large cash withdrawals from the ATM in their wake.
-In their enthusiasm to socialize, manic people may chatter on and on about things that are inappropriate to share with strangers, (e.g. personal beliefs, sexual experiences, etc.) They may also display inappropriate anger, or agitation, and even lash out and become violent in some cases.
-For example, a manic individual in a bar might pick a fight with little provocation.
-In the most severe cases of mania, hallucinations, delusions, and outright psychosis occur, further complicating the situation.
-The inappropriate and out-of-control behavior characteristic of people experiencing a manic episode makes the costs associated with mania sometimes devastatingly high.
+Instead, there is a progression of manic symptoms that happen over a period of time.
+During the early manic phase of a bipolar condition, a person may become highly energetic, have a million ideas, become very talkative, stay up all night, feel sexually and generally potent, and become very productive.
+As the manic episode progresses and gains in strength, individuals tend to lose their inhibitions and whatever judgment they might normally have, and pursue one or more risky, but immediately pleasurable behaviors.
+For example, people in a severe manic episode may become sexually promiscuous., leading to becoming pregnant (or getting someone else pregnant) or becoming infected with a sexually transmitted disease.
+They may spend impulsively on shopping, travel, gambling, or drugs.
+This can cause massive credit card debts or a trail of bounced checks and large cash withdrawals from the ATM afterwards.
+In their enthusiasm to socialize, people with mania may chatter on and on about things that are inappropriate to share with strangers, (personal beliefs, sexual experiences, etc.) They may also display inappropriate anger, or agitation, and even lash out and become violent in some cases.
+For example, a person with mania in a bar might pick a fight for no reason.
+In the most severe cases of mania, hallucinations, delusions, and psychosis occur, further complicating the situation.
+The inappropriate and out-of-control behavior of people experiencing a manic episode makes the costs associated with mania sometimes devastatingly high.